 - A plain English overview of the conversion project.
-This content can be copied from the summary provided in the property assessment report. - A list of all the pre-existing elements including their history - A description of repairs, modifications and/or replacement projects related to the pre-existing elements that will be undertaken by the applicant prior to registration of the condominium corporation - The 45-year major repair schedule for the project.
-This should align with the same schedule in the capital replacement plan unless it is revised during an annual update. - The expected major repair schedule - A description of each expenditure item in the expected major repair schedule to clarify what is intended to be covered by the budget provided. - A determination of the amount to be contributed to the pre-existing elements fund by the applicant showing the amounts as applicable, required for any affected unit and the common elements in the project and for each asset, if any, of the condominium corporation in relation to the project. - A copy of the consultant's certificate of authorization or certificate of practice pre-existing elements fund study forms part of the disclosure statement per subsection 72(3) of the Condominium Act, so it will be issued to purchasers and potential purchasers while the property assessment report and the capital replacement plan will not.
+This content can be copied from the summary provided in the property assessment report. - A list of all the pre-existing elements including their history - A description of repairs, modifications and/or replacement projects related to the preexisting elements that will be undertaken by the applicant prior to registration of the condominium corporation - The 45-year major repair schedule for the project.
+This should align with the same schedule in the capital replacement plan unless it is revised during an annual update. - The expected major repair schedule - A description of each expenditure item in the expected major repair schedule to clarify what is intended to be covered by the budget provided. - A determination of the amount to be contributed to the pre-existing elements fund by the applicant showing the amounts as applicable, required for any affected unit and the common elements in the project and for each asset, if any, of the condominium corporation in relation to the project. - A copy of the consultant's certificate of authorization or certificate of practice

+The pre-existing elements fund study contains duplication of some content already covered in the property assessment report and the capital replacement plan.
+The reason for the repetition is that the pre-existing elements fund study forms part of the disclosure statement per subsection 72(3) of the Condominium Act, so it will be issued to purchasers and potential purchasers while the property assessment report and the capital replacement plan will not.
 It is also issued to the condominium corporation as part of the turn-over documentation per subsection 43(5)(I) of the Condominium Act.